by-The-Lindemans/wellium/README.md

 - Read [CONTRIBUTING.md](CONTRIBUTING.md) and follow the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).
 - Run `npm test` and keep all tests passing.
-- Complete the privacy checklist in the [pull request template](.github/PULL_REQUEST_TEMPLATE.md).
-- Explain how your change enhances our single source of truth or provider integration.
+- Explain how your change helps users keep an accurate health record in one place and work more smoothly with their care providers.

 Your contributions help build a health platform that respects patient data and empowers care teams.